Do Different Grades of Maple Syrup Taste Different

 This difference in flavour is created by an actual chemical change in the composition of the sugar and other elements that make up the distinct maple flavour in the syrup.

-Try the different grades at our retail shop and pick your favorite!
+Try the different grades at our retail shop and pick your favourite!

 - William Allaway